kasbench/globeco-order-generation-service/cursor-logs.md

 3. Structuring phases to prioritize testing framework and domain validation
 4. Including specific deliverables for optimization engine and mathematical validation
 5. Adapting timeline and milestones for investment model management and portfolio rebalancing

+## Prompt: Create README Documentation

+**User Request:** Before we get started, please generate a @README.md documenting this microservice.

+**Actions Taken:**
+1. Creating comprehensive README.md with service overview and capabilities
+2. Including technology stack, architecture highlights, and getting started guide
+3. Documenting API endpoints, development workflow, and deployment instructions
+4. Adding contributing guidelines and project information
+5. Ensuring accessibility for developers wanting to understand, run, or contribute to the service